ibm-cloud-docs/Cloudant/offerings/bluemix.md

 -   Sydney
 -   Frankfurt&Dagger;
 -   Tokyo
+-   Seoul (SZR)
+-   Chennai (SZR)

+Single-Zone Region, or SZR, means that there is only one availability zone available in that location.
+All other locations are Multi-Zone Regions (MZR) and leverage three separate availability zones for instances deployed in those locations.
+For more information, see [HA, DR, and Backup docs](/docs/services/Cloudant?topic=cloudant-disaster-recovery-and-backup&cloudant-disaster-recovery-and-backup){: new_window}.

 Dedicated Hardware plan instances can be deployed in most [{{site.data.keyword.IBM_notm}} data center locations ![External link icon](../images/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/data-centers/).